 The hydraulic brake system used in the automobile is a multiple piston system.
-A multiple piston system allows forces to be transmitted to two or more pistons in the manner indicated in figure 2-21 Note that the pressure set up by the force applied to the input piston (1) is transmitted undiminished to both output pistons (2 and 3), and that the resultant force on each piston is proportional to its area.
+A multiple piston system allows forces to be transmitted to two or more pistons in the manner indicated in Figure 2-21.
+Note that the pressure set up by the force applied to the input piston (1) is transmitted undiminished to both output pistons (2 and 3), and that the resultant force on each resultant force on each piston is proportional to its area.
 The multiplication of forces from the input piston to each output piston is the same as that explained earlier.

-The hydraulic brake system from the master cylinders to the wheel cylinders on most automobiles operates in a way similar to the system illustrated in figure 2-22
+The hydraulic brake system from the master cylinders to the wheel cylinders on most automobiles operates in a way similar to the system illustrated in Figure 2-22.